syedrazahussain/BedMitr/README.md

 ## Disclaimer

-BedMitr is a demonstration routing aid.
+BedMitra is a demonstration routing aid.
 Always follow local EMS protocols and official emergency numbers (e.g. 108 in India).
 Bed counts are only as accurate as the data entered by authorized hospital users.